a spiderweb stitch cushion cover

 Here’s a little of the process in photos, as I enjoyed making this so much.
 I shared a little on Instagram over the week, and thought to share some here too.

 This is a blanket stitch that is stylised into a circle, starting from the centre.
-If you’d like to learn how to do blanket stitch, then you can find it inside the tutorial section of my Stitch Circle Community.

 The cushion cover itself has a hidden zipper in the back.
 I used to make these many many years ago, when we lived in Brisbane and ran a different iteration of our business called Red Seed Studio.
 We hand screen printed our own fabric, then I sewed cushions, tote bags, zippered purses, note book covers, fabric greet cards and more.
 We went to lots of craft and artisan markets over those years when our children were very young, and we were starting our business.